HEALTH: Alzheimer’s Blood Test

 HEALTH: News in the Fight against Cancer

-: Research in Great Britain that involved giving patients with cancer immunotherapy drugs led to enough positive results that the remaining patients in the study began to be given the drugs, rather than the placebos they had been taking.
+TOPIC: Research in Great Britain that involved giving patients with cancer immunotherapy drugs led to enough positive results that the remaining patients in the study began to be given the drugs, rather than the placebos they had been taking.
 Head and neck cancer patients were in that study; another study was being conducted with kidney cancer patients.
 How do immunotherapy drugs work against cancers?
 How promising are these results?

 SEARCH TERMS: cancer AND immunotherapy